liberty seated Quarter | 1877

 1651.631.5

-This much-handled “Seated Liberty” quarter was lost and found on the Bacon Free Library building grounds.
+This much-handled “Seated Liberty” quarter was lost and found on the grounds of the Bacon Free Library.
 When minted in 1877, the quarter was worth about $5.50 in today’s money.

-The Liberty Seated Quarter was designed by Robert Ball Hughes and Christian Gobrecht.
+Robert Ball Hughes and Christian Gobrecht designed the Liberty Seated Quarter.
 They were minted from 1838 to 1891.
 The Liberty Seated design became one of the longest-running motifs in the United States coinage.

-Until 1891, U.S. quarters were 90% silver, 10% copper, because of this people would then trim silver from the coin and use it to make new silver coins.
-The ridges (or “reeding”) around the quarter’s edge were used as a security measure to discourage people from trimming silver from the coin - if the reeding was visible, then the coin was good.
+Until 1891, U.S. quarters were 90% silver and 10% copper.
+Because of this, people would trim silver from the coin and use it to make new silver coins.
+The ridges (or “reeding”) around the quarter’s edge were used as a security measure to discourage people from trimming silver from the coin—if the reeding was visible, then the coin was good.
 Nowadays, the reeding is entirely decorative.